Damonic Williams

-Damonic Williams (born September 4, 2004) is an American college football defensive tackle for the Oklahoma Sooners.
-He previously played for the TCU Horned Frogs.
+Damonic Williams (born September 4, 2004) is an American professional football nose tackle for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the TCU Horned Frogs and Oklahoma Sooners.

 Early life

 Coming out of high school, Williams was rated as a three-star recruit, the 34th defensive tackle, and the 423rd player in the class of 2021.
 He initially committed to play college football for the California Golden Bears, however de-committed and then re-committed in a span of 24 hours before de-committing again and committing to TCU.

 College career

 TCU

 Williams decided to forgo his senior season in high school and enroll early at TCU for the 2022 season.
 As a freshman, he started all 15 games for the Horned Frogs where he notched 27 tackles with four and a half being for a loss, and a sack and a half.
 He was named a freshman All-American.
-In 2023, Williams started all 12 games for TCU, tallying 33 tackles with five being for a loss, and three sacks,earning honorable mention all Big 12 Conference honors.
+In 2023, Williams started all 12 games for TCU, tallying 33 tackles with five being for a loss, and three sacks, earning honorable mention all Big 12 Conference honors.
 After the season, he entered his name into the NCAA transfer portal.